► New BMW i8 Roadster review

 In many ways the i8 Roadster is the car BMW should've made in the first place.
 It still looks great, but under the surface small changes make it a tighter, more intuitive and more rewarding car to push than its predecessor.
 It's still not as agile as a 911 or Audi R8 RWS, but neither of those let you eat miles of motorway in comfort like you can in the BMW.

 Is it still divisive and impossible to pigeonhole?
 Almost certainly, but now that's a strength – not a weakness.
+It'll certainly do until its replacement gets here in 2023 or 2024.

 Browse all our BMW reviews